Mfuwe man-eating lion: Attacks

+The paw print of a lion, photographed in the Luangwa Valley.

 The Man-eater of Mfuwe was active within the Luangwa Valley in Zambia, an area which is home to the country's largest population of lions.

 August 1991

 The first attack took place whilst two local boys were travelling along a road at night.
 While one of the boys was able to flee to safety, the second was mauled to death, with only scant pieces of his clothing and fragments of his skull left behind.
 The second incident involved an adult woman, whom the lion attacked after breaking into her home situated at the edge of a village.

 The third incident occurred once again at night when a young boy, travelling alone to meet a friend, was set upon by the lion.
 The attack was interrupted by a game ranger who managed to scare the lion off by firing his gun into the air, though the boy later succumbed to his injuries.

 Likely due to the lack of a prominent mane, it was initially believed that the lion was a female, with the lionesses of "L-pride" being blamed for the killings.
 One lioness was killed initially in hopes of ending the spree of attacks.

+A village within the town of Mfuwe.